Signed in as:

 filler@godaddy.com

-Each year, the AIRS program offers studio residencies in Vancouver elementary schools for between 12-15 local, professional or emerging artists.
-These residencies are situated at the intersection between arts education and community engaged practice.
-Artists are invited to develop a residency that invites diverse communities of students into the art making process.
-The program should consist of age- appropriate, process-based visual or interdisciplinary arts projects directed to the learning and wellbeing of students in and for diverse, inclusive, justice oriented communities.
-The residency takes place one day a week from a dedicated space in the school.
+Each year, the AIRS program offers studio residencies in multiple Vancouver elementary schools for local, professional or emerging artists.
+These residencies are situated at the intersection between arts education and community-engaged practice.
+Artists are invited to develop a residency that invites diverse communities of students into the art-making process.
+The program should consist of age-appropriate, process-based visual or interdisciplinary arts projects directed to the learning and well-being of students in and for diverse, inclusive, justice-oriented communities.
+The residency takes place one day a week in a dedicated 'studio' space in the school.

-Artists have shared how the opportunity to work as a longterm artist in a school through AIRS has been transformative for their own practice and provided a context for art making that is both relevant and meaningful.
+Artists have shared how the opportunity to work as a long-term artist in a school through AIRS has been transformative for their own practice and provided a relevant and meaningful context for art making.

-AIRS currently offers studio residencies in 14 public elementary schools in the Vancouver School District.
-These residencies are either full year (one day a week for up to 24 weeks over the course of a year) or divided into several partial residencies (6-12 weeks).
-AIRS Artists are matched with a school and work in consultation with teachers to design an overarching vision and program that invites students into an experience of art through individual and collaborative art making processes and concepts.
+For 2024/5 school year, AIRS is offering studio residencies in 15 public elementary schools in the Vancouver School District.
+These residencies are either full year (one day a week for up to 24 weeks over the course of a year) facilitated by one artist or a combination of several partial residencies (6-12 weeks) shared by 2 artists or more. .
+Artists are carefully matched with a school and work in consultation with teachers to design an overarching vision and program that invites students into an experience of art through individual and collaborative art making processes and concepts.
 The program is emergent in that it is an encounter between the artists' own practice and expertise, the space of the studio and the diverse needs and creative energies of the community.
 The full residency is typically divided into sub residencies of 6 week intervals, allowing the artist to work with 3 separate classes at a time to develop more focused and age appropriate project explorations.
 The residency includes a final exhibition, collaborative installation or performance for the students and wider school community that celebrates and makes visible the culmination of creative process and learning, and that values both the unique and collective voice of students.

 "As an emerging artist invested in developing a community-engaged and collaborative practice, the opportunity to be an artist in residence at an elementary school for the year provided an immense learning opportunity.
 Ultimately, I grew a lot throughout my time as artist in residence with the AiRS Program.
 I grew a new-found respect for teachers and a deeper admiration for the artists committed to working in classrooms.
 I expanded my own artistic and material practice through the research and activities created for the students, and I now have a first-hand understanding of the benefits an arts-based program like this can have on students."
 Jaymie Johnson

-Previous mentee artists have included Sadie Couture, Jack Kenna, Alex Ramirez, Reed Jackson, Nura Ali and Yeonoo Parks.
-Selected mentee artists for the 2022/23 year are fashion artist Nellie Gossen and community engaged filmmaker Monica Cheema.
+Previous mentee artists have included Sadie Couture, Jack Kenna, Alex Ramirez, Reed Jackson, Nura Ali, Yeonoo Parks, Nellie Gossen, Monica Cheema, Grace Yin, Nova Weipert, Aibhlin Fowlie, Shamina Senaratne and Fiana Kawane.

 "The mentorship residency was amazing and it felt so meaningful.
 A pivotal moment for me was realizing I could bring my art practice into the space rather than an artificial program manufactured for students.
 Working with the students clarified the importance of community based engagement in my own work, situating my practice in a non-initiated space to expand the idea of what fashion is. " Nellie Gossen